 Security

-When it comes to security, Bluebird once again reaps the benefits of its association with American Express.
+When it comes to security, Bluebird again reaps the benefits of its association with American Express.
 Massive financial institutions almost always provide the most secure platforms, and this one is no exception.

-When you use your Bluebird card, all of your transactions are covered by Amex Fraud Protection.
+When you use your Bluebird card, all your transactions are covered by Amex Fraud Protection.
 If you lose your card or it’s stolen, you can place a temporary 7-day freeze or request a new one for free.

 Customer Support

-If you need to speak to someone, you can reach out any time — The US phone number is 1-877-486-5990, and is available 24/7.
+You can reach out any time if you need to speak to someone.
+The US phone number is 1-877-486-5990, and is available 24/7.

 Pros & Cons